reactjs/react.dev/content/docs/reference-react.md

 ### Hooks

-Hooks are a new feature available in React 16.8 and higher.
+*Hooks* are a new addition in React 16.8.
 They let you use state and other React features without writing a class.

-They have a [separate](/docs/hooks-intro.html) documentation section and an API reference page:
+Hooks have a [dedicated docs section](/docs/hooks-intro.html) and a separate API reference:

 - [Basic Hooks](/docs/hooks-reference.html#basic-hooks)
   - [`useState`](/docs/hooks-reference.html#usestate)